Contras: Atrocities

 The United States began to support Contra activities against the Sandinista government by December 1981, with the CIA at the forefront of operations.
 The CIA supplied the funds and the equipment, coordinated training programs, and provided intelligence and target lists.
-While the Contras had little military successes, they did prove adept at carrying out CIA guerrilla warfare strategies from training manuals which advised them to incite mob violence, "neutralize" civilian leaders and government officials and attack "soft targets"—including schools, health clinics and cooperatives.
+While the Contras had little military successes, they did “prove adept at carrying out CIA guerrilla warfare strategies from training manuals which advised them to incite mob violence, "neutralize" civilian leaders and government officials and attack "soft targets"”.
 The agency added to the Contras' sabotage efforts by blowing up refineries and pipelines, and mining ports.
 (Note: As recounted by Holly Sklar, the CIA manual, Tayacan, advises the paramilitaries "to neutralize carefully selected and planned targets, such as court judges etc." In the section entitled "Implicit and Explicit Terror", the manual states that it is necessary to "kidnap all officials or agents of the Sandinista government" or "individuals in tune with the regime", who then should be removed from the town "without damaging them publicly".)
 Finally, according to former Contra leader Edgar Chamorro, CIA trainers also gave Contra soldiers large knives.
 "A commando knife [was given], and our people, everybody wanted to have a knife like that, to kill people, to cut their throats".
 In 1985 Newsweek published a series of photos taken by Frank Wohl, a conservative student admirer traveling with the Contras, entitled "Execution in the Jungle":

 The victim dug his own grave, scooping the dirt out with his hands ...
 He crossed himself.
 Then a contra executioner knelt and rammed a k-bar knife into his throat.
 A second enforcer stabbed at his jugular, then his abdomen.
 When the corpse was finally still, the contras threw dirt over the shallow grave—and walked away.